-Z-Wave is a wireless communications standard which can be used for automaton of existing buildings.
+Z-Wave is a wireless communications standard that can be used for automation of existing buildings.

-Z-Wave is a wireless communications standard which can be used for automaton of existing buildings, or adding additional features and functionality without the hassle with drilling holes and wiring.
+Z-Wave is a wireless communications standard that can be used for automation of existing buildings or adding additional features and functionality without the hassle with drilling holes and wiring.

 Main Z-Wave node displays an overview of the Z-wave network, where all the included devices and statuses are shown.
 All settings for the controller are also set in the main node.